zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 some other kind of data.
 See [Step 5: Create automated tests](#step-5-create-automated-tests) or [Testing](https://zulip.readthedocs.io/en/latest/testing/testing.html) for further details.

+### HTTP Headers

+Some third-party webhook APIs, such as GitHub's, don't encode all the information about an event in the JSON request body.
+Instead, they put key details like the event type in a separate HTTP header (generally this is clear in their API documentation).
+In order to test Zulip's handling of that integration, you will need to record which HTTP headers are used with each fixture you capture.

+Since this integration-dependent, Zulip offers a simple API for doing this, which is probably best explained by looking at the example for
+GitHub: `zerver/webhooks/github/headers.py`; basically, as part of writing your integration, you'll write a special function at that path that maps the filename of the fixture to the set of HTTP headers to use.
+Most such functions will use the same strategy as the GitHub
+integration: encoding the third party variable header data (usually just an event type) in the fixture filename.

 ## Step 1: Initialize your webhook python package

 In the `zerver/webhooks/` directory, create new subdirectory that will